Is Our Country Failing At Sport Due To The Lack Of Opportunity Given To State Schools?

 Is Our Country Failing at Sport Due to the Lack of Opportunity Given to State Schools?

-Here at Class People, we believe in making a positive contribution to the teaching vocation and supporting education professionals.
+Here at Class People, we believe in making a positive contribution to the teaching profession and supporting education professionals.
 We are continually striving to raise the standards of education and recognise how much of a difference it can make.

 Class People recruitment consultant Tom Sharwood discusses the funding gap for sports between state and private schools, and explores ways to combat these issues.

-State schools don?t get the same opportunities to excel in sports as private schools - that is the unfortunate truth.
-Most of the time how you get selected for representative honours within many sports all depends on which school you attend and a lot of the time these schools cost a pretty penny to go to.
+State schools don't get the same opportunities to excel in sports as private schools - that is the unfortunate truth.
+Most of the time, how you get selected for representative honours within many sports all depends on which school you attend and a lot of the time these schools cost a pretty penny to go to.

-An inquiry into schools sports by education standards Ofsted revealed that there are ?unacceptable discrepancies? in the ratio between state and independent school pupils competing in sports at an elite level.
+An inquiry into schools' sports by education standards Ofsted revealed that there are 'unacceptable discrepancies' in the ratio between state and independent school pupils competing in sports at an elite level.

 I believe that there are multiple factors for this.

-There is also a multitude of extra-curricular activities and opportunities for the students to train, both in the sport and in the gym to mould themselves into the mesomorph body shape that allows them to compete at the highest level of their chosen sport, inside and outside of the school grounds.
+There is also a multitude of extra-curricular activities and opportunities for the students to train, both in the sport and in the gym, to mould themselves into the mesomorph body shape that allows them to compete at the highest level of their chosen sport, inside and outside of the school grounds.

 Caterham private school sports facilities.